databueno/NGS_pipelines/README.md

 # NGS_pipelines
-Examples of pipelines for data quality control, report statistics, identify transcripts or RNAseq reads...
+Examples of pipelines for data quality control, report statistics, identify transcripts or RNAseq reads... from 2019